robertavram/Linux-Server-Configuration/readme.md

-<h4 id="1-a-new-user-has-been-created-digital-ocean-2">1.
-A new user has been created <a href="https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps">Digital Ocean 2</a></h4>
+<h4 id="1-create-a-new-user-digital-ocean-2">1.
+Create a new user <a href="https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps">Digital Ocean 2</a></h4>

 <blockquote>
   <p>Add a new user grader</p>